redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 Here are steps to generate stage 3 VM and VNC Docker image.

 You can:
-- Use the pre-configured VNC Docker image as is
+- Configure a new Docker image from scratch
-- Re-configure the Docker image
+- Use the configured VNC Docker image as is
-- Configure a new Docker image from scratch.
+- Re-configure the Docker image.

 Here's what the configured VNC desktop looks like when students sign in.